History of Michael Irvin in Timeline

 In 1990, Michael Irvin married Sandy Harrell.

-In 1990, Michael Irvin missed the first three games of the season due to his ACL injury sustained in 1989.
+In 1990, Michael Irvin remained on the injured reserve list for the first three games of the season following his ACL injury in 1989.

-In 1991, Michael Irvin played a major role in helping the Cowboys reach the playoffs, with 93 receptions and 1,523 receiving yards.
+In 1991, Michael Irvin played a major role in the Cowboys reaching the playoffs, finishing with 93 receptions and 1,523 receiving yards, and was named to the 1991 Pro Bowl.

 In 1992, Michael Irvin was a key player on the Cowboys' Super Bowl team.